michaelaltmann/usa-vaccine-alerter/readme.md

-# USA Vaccine Availability Aleter Script
+# USA Vaccine Availability Alerter Script

 This script uses the API provided by [covid-vaccine-spotter](https://github.com/GUI/covid-vaccine-spotter) to send a text message when a vaccine has been located.